Yixiao-Wang-Stats/Yixiao-Wang-Stats.github.io/_research/Trimmed-Mean-for-Partially-Observed-Functional-Data.md

 You can also download the original thesis at [Integrated Depths for Partially Observed Functional Data](https://doi.org/10.1080/10618600.2022.2070171) for more details.
 ## Coding

-I have created the code for this project, which is available in the repository: [TMoPOFD GitHub Repository](https://github.com/Yixiao-Wang-Stats/TMoPOFD).
+The code for this thesis is available in the repository: [TMoPOFD GitHub Repository](https://github.com/Yixiao-Wang-Stats/TMoPOFD).
 This repository contains the simulation code for the **Trimmed Mean for Partially Observed Functional Data (TMoPOFD)**, based on the Partially Observed Integrated Functional Depth (POIFD) method.

 The code aims to define the trimmed mean for partially observed functional data using the POIFD method and to establish the strong convergence of this estimator.
 Additionally, the code utilizes the package from the study *Integrated Depths for Partially Observed Functional Data* to generate POIFD-related work, which is available at [https://github.com/aefdz/fdaPOIFD](https://github.com/aefdz/fdaPOIFD).

-## Test Usage
+## Usage Example

 Below is an example of how to simulate data and plot the trimmed mean using this code: